appvirality/appvirality-sdk-android/README.md

 </pre>
 NOTE: Don't forget to replace "0000000000" with your Facebook App ID.

-<H4>Include Appvirality in Your App</H4>

-Now you have done all the configurations required.
-It's time to include Appvirality into your App

-Just add the following line of code in your project(preferably in MainActivity.java).
+<H4>Initializing the Appvirality SDK</H4>

+To use the Appvirality SDK , you must first initialize it by calling <b>AppviralityAPI.Initialize</b> with your application context.
+This method in Appvirality must be called before you use other features.
+Please call this method on the <b>onResume()</b> method of your Activity class.(preferably in your main application activity).
 <pre>
 <code>
 AppviralityAPI.Initialize(context);